-4. Placing

-4. Placing
+4. Classification

-4.1.
-Athletes will be placed according to the Penalties and time in the jump-off.
-The remaining Athletes will be placed according to aggregate Penalties over both rounds and the time incurred in the first round.

-4.2.
-Athletes will be placed according to the Penalties and time in the jump-off.
-The remaining Athletes will be placed according to aggregate Penalties over both rounds.

-4.3.
-Athletes will be placed according to aggregate Penalties over both rounds and the time incurred in the second round.
-Athletes not taking part in the second round will be placed according to the Penalties incurred in the first round (if the first round is not against the clock) or according to their Penalties and time in the first round (if the first round is against the clock)

-4.4.
-Athletes will be placed according to the Penalties and time in the jump-off.
-The remaining Athletes will be placed according to aggregate Penalties over both rounds and the time incurred in the second round.
-Athletes not taking part in the second round are placed according to their penalties and time in the first round (if the first round is against the clock) or according to their Penalties in the first round (if the first round is not against the clock)
+- 4.1.
+The classification will be established according to the Penalties and time in the jump-off.
+Classification of Athletes not taking part in the jump-off will be according to aggregate Penalties over both rounds and the time incurred in the first round. - 4.2.
+The classification will be established according to the Penalties and time in the jump-off.
+Classification of Athletes not taking part in the jump-off will be according to aggregate Penalties over both rounds. - 4.3.
+The classification will be established according to aggregate Penalties over both rounds and the time incurred in the second round.
+Classification of Athletes not taking part in the second round will be according to the Penalties incurred in the first round (if the first round is not against the clock) or according to Penalties and time in the first round (if the first round is gainst the clock) - 4.4.
+The classification will be established according to the Penalties and time in the jump-off.
+Classification of Athletes will be according to aggregate Penalties over both rounds and the time incurred in the second round.
+Classification of Athletes not taking part in the second round will be according to penalties and time in the first round (if the first round is against the clock) or according to their Penalties in the first round (if the first round is not against the clock)